 Right down the middle of the mixer are library and track load controls, the headphones volume, mix and cue select controls, and a few Traktor control buttons.
 Just above the line faders are two LED readouts, between which there’s a “Shift” button.
 Between the two upfaders are four seven-bar LED meters (a cue meter per channel plus master outs), and finally in lots of space at the very bottom – as befits any decent battle mixer – is the crossfader.

-The faders are made by Innofader, and feels great, the crossfader being loose without being in any way rattly, and the upfaders slightly less loose.
+The faders are made by Innofader, and feel great, the crossfader being loose without being in any way rattly, and the upfaders slightly less loose.
 All faders stop at their furthest reach without any kind of metal-on-metal noise, rather hitting home in a pleasingly dampened way, a bit like an Audi door thudding shut.
 I liked them.

 Setting up is more convoluted than it could be, but that’s always been my view of setting up Traktor.
 Native Instruments has a “Service Center” where you have to register yourself and your software, and it’s used to authenticate you as well as provide upgrades and so on, but it adds a layer of complication and I think it could be simpler than it is.
 For instance, there’s a dialogue at one point that says “Please launch Service Center now”, while the only button on the window says “Restart”.
 Which is it to be?
 Stuff like this causes anxiety for users who aren’t sure if they’re doing the right thing.